Park Lane: Traffic

 By the 1950s, motor traffic levels along Park Lane had reached saturation point.
 A 1956 survey by the Metropolitan Police reported "at peak hours it is overloaded", with traffic surveys showing 91,000 and 65,000 vehicles travelling around Hyde Park Corner and Marble Arch respectively in a twelve-hour period, making Park Lane the link between the busiest and third busiest road junctions in London.

 Between 1960 and 1963, the road was widened to three lanes each way either side of a central reservation.
 This required the demolition of Nos.
 145–148 Piccadilly, near Hyde Park Corner, which had previously formed a line east of Apsley House.
 The work also re-appropriated East Carriage Drive inside Hyde Park as the northbound carriageway, moving the park's boundary westwards.
 Additionally, a car park was installed under the road, which became the largest underground parking area in London.
 Despite the claims to preserve as much of the park as possible during the widening works; around 20 acre of park was removed and around 95 trees were felled.
 At the time of opening, the project was the largest road widening scheme in Central London since the construction of Kingsway in 1905.
 The total estimated cost was £1,152,000 (now £).

+The east side of Park Lane, from Curzon Street to Achilles Way, was the site of the first bus lane in the UK.
+While it came into operation, 4 p.m. on 26 February 1968, at the same time as the one on Vauxhall Bridge, its traffic order was the first.
 Further traffic signals were installed at the junction of Park Lane and Hyde Park corner in 1983.